-Ionospheric response to the G4 severe geomagnetic storm of September 8, 2017 was analysed by using VTEC maps from CODE along with a statistical method to identify ionospheric anomalies.
+Ionospheric response to the G4 severe geomagnetic storm of 8 September 2017 was analyzed by using VTEC maps from CODE along with a statistical method to identify ionospheric anomalies.
 By producing differential VTEC maps it was possible to identify not only an enhancement of the EIA but also a localized TEC enhancement.
-The maximum intensity of this LTE was on September 8, 2017 at 02:00 UT and it was localized right over New Zealand and extending towards the south-eastern coast of Australia and eastward towards the Pacific.
-The LTE was quite transitory, it lasted only for about four hours and on September 8 at 06:00 UT it faded away.
+The maximum intensity of this LTE was on 8 September 2017 at 02:00 UT and it was localized right over New Zealand and extending towards the southeastern coast of Australia and eastward towards the Pacific.
+The LTE was quite transitory - it lasted only for about 4 h and on 8 September at 06:00 UT it faded away.
 This LTE is the second one to be observed since 2016.
-By analyzing the latitudinal profiles, it could be determined that the increment of TEC to produce this LTE was of 241.2%.
+By analyzing the latitudinal profiles, it could be determined that the maximum VTEC increment, where the LTE was observed, was of 241.2 %.

-Due to its category, the G4 storm from March 17, 2015 was also investigated in order to look for comparable LTEs.
-However, there was no LTE detections and instead a hemispheric asymmetry of ionospheric storms in the northern and southern hemisphere was observed.
-One geomagnetic storm which presented the same traits (LTEs) as in the one of September 8, 2017 was the G3 August 15, 2015 moderate storm.
-During this storm also LTEs were identified south of the geomagnetic conjugate region of the EIA.
-These LTEs, was indicated, seem to be associated with the negative excursion of $B_z$ .
+Due to its category, the G4 storm from 17 March 2015 was also investigated in order to look for comparable LTEs.
+However, there were no LTE detections and instead a hemispheric asymmetry of ionospheric storms in the Northern and Southern Hemisphere was observed.
+One geomagnetic storm which presented the same traits (LTEs) as in the one of 8 September 2017 was the G3 15 August 2015 moderate storm.
+During this storm, LTEs were also identified south of the geomagnetic conjugate region of the EIA.
+These LTEs, as was indicated, seem to be associated with the negative excursion of B_7 .

-For the September 8, 2017 storm in the present study also such negative excursion of the vertical component of the interplanetary magnetig field was observed; hence, it can be suggested then that this has an effect on the origin of the LTE.
-Furthermore, it is very likely that TADs along with the super-fountain effect, the two of them due to $B_z$ , are having a significant effect in the generation of the observed LTE.
-To shed more light into how these LTEs are created, further observations of these events along with physical modeling of the effects of the $B_z$ on the super-fountain effect, TADs and possibly other contributing ionospheric mechansims would be needed.
+For the 8 September 2017 storm in the present study, we also observed such negative excursion of the vertical component of the interplanetary magnetic field; hence, it can be suggested then that this has an effect on the origin of the LTE.
+Furthermore, it is very likely that TADs along with the super-fountain effect, the two of them due to B_z , are having a significant effect in the generation of the observed LTE.
+To shed more light into how these LTEs are created, further observations of these events along with physical modeling of the effects of the B_z on the super-fountain effect, TADs and possibly other contributing ionospheric mechanisms would be needed.